 Current research interests in hydrometeorology

-I have a long association with Lancaster Environment Centre (LEC) at Lancaster University where I am an Honorary Researcher and Royal Academy of Engineering Visiting Professor in Environmental Engineering and the following extract from my university webpage gives some background:
+I have a long association with Lancaster Environment Centre (LEC) at Lancaster University where I am a Royal Academy of Engineering Visiting Professor in Environmental Engineering and the following extract from my university webpage gives some background:

 “Kevin is a scientist and writer who has published three scientific books in the areas of floods, hydrology and climate, including an award-winning book on hydrometeorology, and popular science books on natural spectacles and tidal bores.